goatshriek/wrapture/README.md

 Running the examples will require an environment that supports the target language, for example a compiler like `g++`for the C++ examples.
-You will need to install this on your own, as there is currently nothing in Wrapture to manage all of the target languages supported.
+You will need to install these on your own, as there is currently nothing in Wrapture to manage all of the target language environments.

 ## What about SWIG?